 hitchier horse.
 With the changes in size and type of horse wanted, the Clydesdale emphasis on underpinning has remained paramount.

-Following the industrial revolution and the introduction of mechanized farm equipment, the Clydesdale saw a decline in popularity, as did many
+Behavior Following the industrial revolution and the introduction of mechanized farm equipment, the Clydesdale saw a decline in popularity, as did many

 other draft breeds.
 However, increasing numbers of draft horse enthusiasts and breeders have ensured the future of the breed worldwide.
 They